Metaswitch/sprout/docs/IscInterface.md

 ----------------------------

 Sprout interacts with application servers over *ISC*, the application server interface.
-This is just SIP, with some specified details.
+This is just SIP with some specified details, including the following:

 * The `Route:` of the initial request must be preserved by the AS when it sends any subsequent requests.
-This happens automatically for a routing (stateless proxy) AS, but a B2BUA (stateful proxy) AS must take special care to preserve the route.
+This happens automatically for a routing AS, but a B2BUA AS must take special care to preserve the route.
 The topmost `Route:` header contains the *ODI token* within the URI, a special value which indicates to Sprout what stage it is at in the processing of this call.
 ODI stands for *original dialog identifier*.
 It allows the AS to change the details of the request, or fork it, without upsetting Sprout's processing of the call.

 * The `P-Served-User:` is set by Sprout to inform the AS of the user it is to serve the registration state of that user, and the session case under which it is serving them.

-* Various other headers are set as well.

 Initial Filter Criteria
 -----------------------